ImageMagick/Usage-Markdown/quantize/index.md

 -   Digital Halftoning (dots of different sizes)

 **Direct mapping** if the nearest color in a given set is what was shown above.
-Basically you get distinct areas of solid, unchanging colors.
+Basically, you get distinct areas of solid, unchanging colors.
-When this is applied to a image of slowing varying color, such as a real life photo of sky, you get bands of colors across the image, especially in what would otherwise be a smooth gradient of colors, such as in sky areas.
+When this is applied to an image of slowing varying color, such as a real life photo of sky, you get bands of colors across the image, especially in what would otherwise be a smooth gradient of colors, such as in sky areas.
 The result is typically regarded as not being very good.

 The only time direct color mapping is usually thought of as acceptable is for logos, symbols, icons, and cartoon-like images.